linde/gke-multi-cluster-examples/layer4-internal-lb/README.md

 echo google_compute_address.internal_lb_ip_xreg.address | terraform console
 echo local.redis_port | terraform console

-# since this was internal, lets just use a shell on one of the clusters to verify connectivity
+# since this was internal, lets just use a shell within one of the clusters to verify connectivity
 kubectl run -it --image=debian bash -- /bin/bash

-# and within the cluster via that bash prompt, use nc to do our L4 check of the VIP
+# within the cluster, install and use netcat (ie nc) to do our L4 check of the VIP
 apt update
 apt install netcat-traditional